Nifty Games opens sports mobile game studio in Chicago

 Game veterans Jon Middleton and Pete Wanat started the San Francisco-based company to make head-to-head sports games.
 Nifty Games had previously announced a partnership with the National Basketball Association (NBA) and the National Basketball Players Association (NBPA) to bring an NBA basketball game to mobile devices in the near future.
 Nifty Games rounds out those partnerships with Think450 as it works to bring authentic sports games to mobile.

-The new studio is the company’s first internal development studio.
+This the company’s first internal development studio.
 Nifty Games chose the Chicago area because of its rich connection to game developers, as well as sports franchises such as the Chicago Bears, Bulls, Cubs, White Sox, and Blackhawks.

 Michicich formerly cofounded sports game developer Robomodo and has held leadership roles at Electronic Arts, Studio Gigante, and Reliance Entertainment.
-He worked on a number of game franchises, including Fight Night, Tony Hawk and WWE.
+He worked on a number of game franchises, including Fight Night, Tony Hawk, and WWE.

-Middleton said in an earlier interview with GamesBeat that NFL Clash is an innovative take on mobile football games, offering fans a new way to play a head-to-head football game in just minutes.
+Middleton said in an earlier interview with GamesBeat that NFL Clash is an innovative take on mobile football games, offering fans a new way to play head-to-head in just minutes.
 The founders feel there’s a gap in the market for sports fans who want a fast yet deep experience that can last four or five minutes, rather than hours.
-In this kind of game, players can play against each other in real time.
 And it could be an important way for sports fans to scratch an itch when they can’t even watch sports on TV.

 The big rival, of course, is Electronic Arts’ NFL Madden games, which are available across all platforms, including mobile.
 To date, mobile sports games have been casual mini-games or simulations migrated from gaming consoles.